-The decision to implement wide evacuation procedures generally rests with Mr. Zhiya Wang and the Director of Georgia Tech-Shenzhen.
+The decision to implement wide evacuation procedures generally rests with Ms. Yuan Zhang.
 In situations requiring immediate action, public safety responders (police, fire, environmental health and safety) can also order an evacuation.
 When evaluating the possible evacuation, consideration will be given to the specific threat, its context, and the recommendation of the public safety officials.
 This decision must comply with the emergency notification requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as amended by the Higher Education Opportunity Act of 2008 and applicable Department of Education regulations.

-In situations where there is an imminent threat that requires the community to take immediate action, Mr. Zhiya Wang and the Director of GT-Shenzhen may initiate emergency notification based upon his/her initial assessment.
-This may entail an on scene size-up, reports from responding staff, video evidence, and/ multiple calls and reports from the public.
+In situations where there is an imminent threat that requires the community to take immediate action, Ms. Yuan Zhang and the Director of GT-Shenzhen may initiate emergency notification based upon their initial assessment.
+This may entail notifying the local safety units (police, fire, environmental health and safety), an on scene size-up, reports from responding staff, video evidence, and/multiple calls and reports from the public.
 The following persons may authorize use of emergency notification:

-- Georgia Tech-Shenzhen Director

-- Georgia Tech-Shenzhen Office Manager
+- Georgia Tech-Shenzhen Director - Georgia Tech-Shenzhen Student Affairs Coordinator

-- On-site Faculty Lead